-Thus, in February 2016, he released Everything Clean But Da Ashtray, a mixtape with A-list guests like 21 Savage, Big K.R.I.T., Trae the Truth, G-Herbo, and Starlito of course, plus a few unknown members of Mobsquad, the collective Nard himself co-founded.
+Consequently, in February 2016, Mobsquad Nard released Everything Clean But Da Ashtray, a mixtape with A-list guests such as 21 Savage, Big K.R.I.T., Trae The Truth, G-Herbo, and Starlito of course, plus a few unknown members of Mobsquad, the collective Nard himself co-founded.

-This track, actually, was already part of NardoDaVinciOTW, a mixtape he released a bit earlier, in June.
-That one was supposed to be just an appetizer, but it was almost as remarkable as the official release.
-It was a more traditional mixtape, blending hastily a few unreleased tracks with a series of freestyles delivered on Rob Stone's "Chill Bill", Fat Joe's and Remy Ma's "All the Way Up", Kodak Black's "Tunnel Vision", and Playboi Carti's "Magnolia".
-But urgency and spontaneity are certainly the best ways to enjoy the haunted and fast flow of Mobsquad Nard.
+This track was already on NardoDaVinciOTW, a mixtape he distributed a bit earlier.
+That peculiar release was supposed to be an appetizer, but it is almost as remarkable as the official one.
+It is a traditional mixtape, compiling hastily a few unreleased tracks with freestyles delivered on Rob Stone's "Chill Bill", Fat Joe's and Remy Ma's "All The Way Up", Kodak Black's "Tunnel Vision", and Playboi Carti's "Magnolia".
+But urgency and spontaneity are the best ways to enjoy the haunted and fast flow of Mobsquad Nard.

 He is at his best when he switches Playboi Carti's rumblings and onomatopoeias with his verbose kind of rap.
 The way he takes possession of "Tunnel Vision" is impressive, as well as what he does on the fiery "Freeze Me" with Mobsquad Scoobie, on "Still Plugged" with Killa Keys, or on "See Ya".

 Both releases are to be enjoyed jointly.
 They are complementary.
 Altogether, they show that, in 2017, the rappers of Jacksonville, North Florida, are as relevant as Kodak Black, Koly P, and all others, residing South of the Sunshine State.